-It's Nice to be Nice!
+It's Nice to be in Nice!

 Nice is the Côte d'Azur's most cosmopolitan city.
 It's a heady mix of old and new, ethnic and domestic, sunshine and smog: strollers, skaters, beach-bums, and business people jostle for position along the beachfront, while tower blocks and bistros stand side-by-side along the city's traffic-thronged streets.